PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

 .. warning::

-   Sphinx is always reandering the content inside the only directive, but is dicsarding the output if not needed.
+   Sphinx is always rendering the content inside the only directive, but is discarding the output if not needed.
    So if you create objects within the only directive, they are available to the datamodel.

 .. _reSTxt_style_guide_notes_and_warnings: